gto76/python-cheatsheet/README.md

 Itertools
 ---------
-**Every function returns a generator and can accept any collection.
-If you want to print an output of generator, as in examples, you need to pass it to the list() function.**
+**Every function returns an iterator and can accept any collection and/or iterator.
+If you want to print the iterator, you need to pass it to the list() function.**

 ```python
 from itertools import *